frconor-ebook/meditations/_posts/2025-02-26-the-curing-of-the-man-with-an-unclean-spirit.md

 In the *Furrow*, St. Josemaría says, "'Stay with us, it is towards evening. ...'
 The prayer of Cleophas and his companion was effective.
+---How sad it would be if you and I were not able to 'detain' Jesus who is passing by!
+What a shame not to ask him to stay!"
+(J. Escrivá, *Furrow*, Point 671).

+In a document of the Second Vatican Council called *Dei verbum*, it says, "It is common knowledge that among all the Scriptures, even those of the New Testament, the Gospels have a special preeminence, and rightly so, for they are the principal witness for the life and teaching of the incarnate Word, our Savior."

+We find beautiful things there. \[St. Augustine\] once remarked, "In the pages of Aristotle and Socrates, Plato and Cicero, I have read many wonderful things.
+But nowhere have I read: 'Come to me, all you who labor and are heavy burdened.'"

+The fact is that Our Lord\'s words have a height and depth that other words lack, whether they be of philosophers, politicians, or poets.

+Our Lord\'s words are "words of life," as they are defined in the New Testament (John 6:68).
+They contain, they express, they communicate eternal life, the fullness of life.

+And the Gospel often exerts its fascination even on those who are strangers to the Christian world.
+I heard of a fellow in Hong Kong who grew up in, I think, a Catholic school.
+About 5 percent of the population are Catholic.
+Many people go to Catholic schools.
+Generally, they are, all over Asia, the best schools and hospitals, the Catholic schools and hospitals.

+Many people there don\'t convert while they\'re young, but often they convert much later in life.
+This fellow went to study in Canada and then he decided to read the New Testament, just to get to know something about Christianity, for cultural reasons more than anything else.

+But as he read the Gospels, he began to be fascinated by this man, Jesus, and fascinated by the answers of Our Lord to the questions that He was asked.
+He began to see, 'Wow, this guy Jesus was very clever!
+Those are very clever answers!'

+As he read through the Gospel, when he saw a question, he would cover the page to see, 'How would I answer that question?'

+Then he would think of an answer, and then he would take away his hand and see the answer of Jesus, and say, 'Oh, the answer of Jesus is so brilliant!'
+He was really attracted by this.

+One time he came across the question Our Lord was asked: "To whom should we give tribute?
+To God or Caesar?"
+And he covered the page, and he thought long and hard about an answer.

+He came up with a big, long answer.
+But then he took his hand away and he found just sixteen words: "Render unto Caesar the things that are Caesar\'s, and to God the things that are God\'s" (Mark 12:17).

+Soon after, he converted to Catholicism and eventually he was ordained a priest.
+He\'s now a Chinese priest living in Hong Kong.

+The words of Jesus are powerful, and the Gospels are the main witnesses of His life.

+\[*Dei verbum* continues\], "The Sacred Synod also earnestly and especially urges all the Christian faithful...to learn by frequent reading of the divine Scriptures, the 'excellent knowledge of Jesus Christ' (Phil 3:8).
+St. Jerome says, 'For ignorance of the Scriptures is ignorance of Christ'" (St. Jerome, *Commentary on Isaiah*).

+"And let them remember that prayer should accompany the reading of Sacred Scripture, so that God and man may talk together, as St. Ambrose says, 'we speak to him when we pray; we hear him when we read the divine sayings'" (St. Ambrose, *On the Duties of Ministers*, as quoted in *Dei verbum*, Point 25).

+"Without the Scriptures, the events of the mission of Jesus and of his Church in this world would remain incomprehensible.
+St. Jerome was rightly able to proclaim that 'ignorance of the Scriptures is ignorance of Christ.' ...
+The risen Lord opens up for us the treasury of his word and enables us to proclaim the unfathomable riches before the world" (Pope Francis, Apostolic Letter, *Aperuit illis*, September 30, 2019).

+St. Ephraim says, "Who is able to understand, Lord, all the richness of even one of your words?
+There is more that eludes us than what we can understand.
+We are like the thirsty drinking from a fountain.

+"Your word has as many aspects as the perspectives of those who study it.
+The Lord has colored his word with diverse beauties, so that those who study it can contemplate what he stirs in them.
+He has hidden in his word all treasures, so that each of us may find a richness in what he or she contemplates" (St. Ephraim, *Commentary on the Diatessaron*).

+I heard a British Lord at a conference once saying that only Christianity is capable of changing the hearts of men.
+Governments can\'t do so.
+NGOs can\'t do so.
+It\'s the power of Christianity that\'s written the Gospels to change hearts.

+In Our Lady, we have the Virgin of Listening.
+Mary is an icon of fruitful listening to the Word.
+She teaches us to welcome it, to care for it, to meditate on it without ceasing.

+Mary, for her part, we\'re told, "treasured all these things, meditating on them in her heart" (*cf*.
+Luke 2:19).

+St. John Paul says she\'s the perfect image of the Church (John Paul II, *General Audience*, September 6, 1995).

+Mary allows herself to be formed by the word of God: "Let it be done unto me according to your word" (Luke 1:38).

+In listening, she makes a gift of love.
+The Virgin of the Annunciation goes to Elizabeth to help her in her need.
+Mary presents herself in the Visitation as the mother of love.
+"How is it that the mother of my Lord should come to me?"
+Her voice is the bearer of messianic joy: "When the voice of your greeting came to my ears, the child in my womb leapt for joy."

+Her blessedness is to have heard and believed the word of the Eternal:
+"Blessed is she who believed that the Lord would fulfill his words to her" (Luke 1:43-45).

+St. John Paul says, "I ask Mary, Creature of the Word, who intercedes for us in the glory of God, to help us to live as she did in listening to the Word, to welcome the Word of life and bring him to others, in transparency and the concerns of our everyday life."

+*I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
+I ask your help to put them into practice.
+My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*

+*In the name of the Father, and of the Son, and of the Holy Spirit.
+Amen.*

+*MVF*